bitcoin-teleport/teleport-transactions/README.md

 Alice ===> Bob ===> Charlie ===> Dennis ===> Alice
 ```

 Makers are not even meant to know how many other makers there are in the route.
 They just offer their services, offer their fees, protect themselves from DOS, complete the coinswaps and make sure they get paid those fees.
-We aim to have makers have a little state as possible, which should help with DOS-resistance.
+We aim to have makers have as little state as possible, which should help with DOS-resistance.

 All the big decisions are made by takers (which makes sense because takers are paying, and the customer is always right.)
 Decisions like: